-I If over the period of 2 years in the PTP program, a student does not complete 2 core courses or 3 elective courses, the student will be put on probation and will formulate a plan with the Student Progression Committee to complete the course(s).
-If the student continues to exhibit poor class attendance, less than 70%, the student will be withdrawn after 4 uncompleted classes.
+If over the period of 2 years in the PTP program, a student does not complete 2 core courses or 3 elective courses, the student will seek the assistance of the Advisor and will formulate a plan with the Candidate Progression Committee (CPC) to complete the course(s).
+If the student continues to exhibit poor class attendance, less than 5 out of 6 full seminar weekends, the student will be withdrawn after 4 uncompleted classes, with their status determined in discussion by Candidate Progression Committee (CPC) and the Advisor.
+This could include the decision to go on a Leave of Absence, withdraw from the program, or other options for completing credit.

-At the end of each course, faculty review each student's progress by completing a Student Progression form.
+At the end of each course, faculty review each student's progress by completing a Candidate Progression form.
 These forms are distributed by the ICP office to the student and the Advisor.
-Credit is based exclusively on the student having met the attendance requirement of 70%.
+Course Credit is based exclusively on the student having met the attendance requirement of at least 5 out of the 6 seminar weekends in full.